XimenezJP/into_to_R/02 Data Structures/intro_to_R.md

 There are several different types of data you can use in R. We’ll examine a few common ones in a little more detail.

-### Text
+### Character

-Strings are known as “character” in R. Use the double quotes `"` or single quotes `'` to wrap around the string
+Strings are known as “character” in R. Use the double quotes `"` to wrap around the string

 ``` r
 myname <- "João"